Goldman names Solomon, Schwartz as Cohn's successors

-Goldman Sachs Group Inc (GS.N) on Wednesday named company veterans David Solomon and Harvey Schwartz presidents and co-chief operating officers to succeed Gary Cohn, who is set to head the White House National Economic Council.
+(Reuters) - Goldman Sachs Group Inc (GS.N) promoted company veterans David Solomon and Harvey Schwartz as presidents and co-chief operating officers on Wednesday, setting up the two men to compete to replace Chief Executive Officer Lloyd Blankfein.

-The Wall Street investment bank said Chief Information Officer R. Martin (Marty) Chavez would replace Schwartz as chief financial officer at the end of April.

-The elevation of Solomon and Schwartz returns the firm to a co-president management structure, in which both men will be competing to replace Goldman Chief Executive Officer Lloyd Blankfein.
+The resurrection of the co-president roles was sparked by the departure of Gary Cohn, Blankfein’s longtime No. 2, who is taking a position advising U.S. President-elect Donald Trump on the economy.

-Cohn was widely considered Blankfein's heir apparent and his departure opens up the field to other senior executives.
-It also likely shows Blankfein intends to remain CEO for several more years.
+Cohn, who will head the White House National Economic Council, was widely considered Blankfein's heir apparent.
+His departure opens up the field to other senior executives in the biggest management shakeup at the firm in more than a decade and probably shows Blankfein intends to remain CEO for several more years.

 Solomon, a Bear Stearns veteran who joined Goldman in 1999, has co-headed its investment banking division since 2006.
 He previously headed the company's financing group, which includes capital markets and derivatives work for corporate clients.